 9. Absent a showing of special need and relevance, a responding party should not be required to preserve, review, or produce deleted, shadowed, fragmented, or residual electronically stored information.

-11. A responding party may satisfy its good faith obligation to preserve and produce relevant electronically stored information by using electronic tools and processes, such as data sampling, searching, or the use of selection criteria, to identify data reasonably likely to contain relevant information.
+11. A responding party may satisfy its good faith obligation to preserve and produce relevant electronically stored information by using technology and processes, such as data sampling, searching, or the use of selection criteria.

-Second Edition, Copyright © 2007 The Sedona Conference®.
+Third Edition, Copyright © 2017 The Sedona Conference®.
 All Rights Reserved.

 Reprinted courtesy of The Sedona Conference®.